kahhongt/kahhongt.github.io/_posts/2023-12-07-boundaries.md

 ---

-Explore personal and professional boundaries - understand what you can accept and not accept, from both personal and professional viewpoints.
+Understand what your personal and professional boundaries are, while optimising for rapid personal development.
+If you do not set what your boundaries are, someone else will set them for you - in work and in life.
+Never let someone else have control over your effort, mind-space or how you spend your time.